I BELIEVE IN:

 DAILY RITUALS:

 Twenty layers of skin care.
 I'd like to add more.
-My days can get improvisational and tplay out like jazz.
+My days can get improvisational and play out like jazz.

 My Origin Story